-Example 2.13 Transcriptional regulation
+Example 2.14 Transcriptional regulation

 Transcription is the process by which messenger RNA (mRNA) is generated from a segment of DNA.
-The promoter region of a gene allows transcription to be controlled by the presence of other proteins, which bind to the promoter region and either repress or activate RNA polymerase, the enzyme that produces an mRNA transcript from DNA.
+The promoter region of a gene allows transcription to be controlled by the presence of other proteins, called transcription factors, which bind to the promoter region and either repress or activate RNA polymerase, the enzyme that produces an mRNA transcript from DNA.
 The mRNA is then translated into a protein according to its nucleotide sequence.
-This process is illustrated in Figure 2.22.
+This process is illustrated in Figure 2.23.